clementsainsRobotics/medx/README.md

 and it was built on postgersql with npgsql plugin

-SyncToolBase - is for syncing tables of different databases running as service with timer - very easy scriptalike
+SyncToolBase - is for syncing tables of different databases running as service with timer - very easy scriptalike The TrialDataApp was like a providing interface just for trials without much of journals etc.
+Baza - is the gui that provides a lot of different forms and history PdfPrint - to print some simple forms getting data from db

+so as i look on folder dates i've started to work on it in april 2008 and ended up in apr 2011 - \\//